VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

 # vmanomaly

 **_vmanomaly is a part of [enterprise package](https://victoriametrics.com/products/enterprise/).
-Please [contact us](https://victoriametrics.com/contact-us/) to find out more_**
+Please [contact us](https://victoriametrics.com/contact-us/) to find out more._**

 ## About

-**VictoriaMetrics Anomaly Detection** is a service that continuously scans Victoria Metrics time series and detects unexpected changes within data patterns in real time.
+**VictoriaMetrics Anomaly Detection** is a service that continuously scans Victoria Metrics time series and detects unexpected changes within data patterns in real-time.
 It does so by utilizing user-configurable machine learning models.

 It periodically queries user-specified metrics, computes an “anomaly score” for them, based on how